 Compression socks offer so much more than just compression nowadays.
 They are cushioned, have swift-wicking properties, are lined with silver threads for antibacterial protection and so on.
 It's not always the case, but adding all these extra features can make running compression socks thicker than – let's say – the cotton socks variety you wear with your sliders when you pop down to the shops.

-The STOX Running Socks are a bit different from this bunch.
+The STOX Running Socks (opens in new tab) (retailer link) are a bit different from this bunch.
 These socks offer compression and compression-only, but by not trying to make the socks rival the feature-richness of a Swiss army knife, STOX managed to keep the thickness of the Running Socks low.

 As a matter of fact, the STOX Running Socks are the thinnest compression running socks we tried that still provide an adequate amount of compression (23-32 mmHg graduated compression) that's also been medically approved.